 Denoise images using Adaptive Soft Coefficient Matching (ASCM)#

-The adaptive soft coefficient matching (ASCM) as described in [Coupe11] is a improved extension of non-local means (NLMEANS) denoising.
+The adaptive soft coefficient matching (ASCM) as described in [1] is an improved extension of non-local means (NLMEANS) denoising.
 ASCM gives a better denoised images from two standard non-local means denoised versions of the original data with different degrees sharpness.
 Here, one denoised input is more “smooth” than the other (the easiest way to achieve this denoising is use non_local_means with two different patch radii).

 ASCM involves these basic steps